cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-06-22-how-to-give-a-great-technical-presentation.md

 Professionals shouldn't go out into life without the ability to communicate.
 This is because success in life is largely determined by our ability to **speak** ($$S$$), **write** ($$W$$), and the quality of our **ideas** ($$I$$), in that order.

-Here's a simple formula:
+Here's an obvious oversimplification of success:

 $$Success(S, W, I) = a * S + b * W + c * I $$, where $$a > b > c$$.

-The quality of $$S$$, $$W$$, and $$I$$, is largely determined by how much **knowledge** ($$K$$) we have, how much **practice** ($$P$$) with that knowledge, and our inherent **talent** ($$T$$).
+The quality of $$S$$, $$W$$, and $$I$$, is largely determined by how much **knowledge** ($$K$$) we have, how much do we **practice** ($$P$$) with that knowledge, and our inherent **talent** ($$T$$).

-Here's another simple formula:
+Here's another simple formula for quality:

 $$Quality(S, W, I) = x * K + y * P + z * T$$, where $$x > z ~\& ~y > z$$.

+> **Corollary:** You can get a lot better than people who may have only inherent talents if you have the right amount of knowledge and the ability to transmit your own ideas in a better way.

 As a professional, you probably want to get the maximum opportunity to have your ideas valued and accepted by the people you speak with.
-One of the best ways to do that by delivering excellent technical presentations.
+I argue that one of the best ways to do that by delivering excellent technical presentations.

-> **Corollary:** You can get a lot better than people who may have inherent talents if you have the right amount of knowledge and the ability to transmit your own ideas.

 # Definition

 Here's what I think a technical presentation is:

-> "A technical presentation is a communication session in which a speaker delivers specialized information, explanations, or demonstrations on a specific technical topic to an audience."
+"A technical presentation is a communication session in which a speaker delivers specialized information, explanations, or demonstrations on a specific technical topic to an audience."

 The following are the important keywords in the definition above:

 - **"communication session"** It refers to the format of the presentation.
-For example, a conference talks, tech workshops, webinars, product sales pitches, and even job interviews are all examples of technical presentations.
+For example, conference talks, tech workshops, webinars, product sales pitches, and even job interviews are all technical presentations.

 - **"delivers specialized information, explanations, or demonstrations"** It refers of the type of content that is delivered.
-In this article I focus on technical context in the area of Computer Science and Technology.
-Technical presentations often involve the use of visual aids such as slides, diagrams, code snippets, demonstrations, or multimedia elements to support and enhance the content delivery experience.
+In this article, I focus on technical content in the area of Computer Science and Software Technology.
+Technical presentations often involve the use of visual aids such as slides, diagrams, code snippets, demos, or videos to support and enhance the content reception experience.

 - **"audience"** The audience is the speaker's target.
-It can be a small group of people or a large group of people.
-I assume the people is already familiar with the topic of the presentation, and is interested in learning more about it.
+It can be a small group of people in a classroom, or thousands in a stadium.
+Here I'm assuming that they are already familiar with the topic of the presentation, and that are  interested on it.

 **NOTE:** The rest of this article is written from the perspective of the speaker.